Dispensary hours and contact information

 - You can send us a stamped addressed envelope and we can post your prescription.

-- We currently have a courtesy service with the Old Swan Pharmacy in Kimbolton - we send prescriptions so you can have medication dispensed there if you wish.
+- We have a courtesy service with the Old Swan Pharmacy in Kimbolton - we send prescriptions so you can have medication dispensed there if you wish.
 If you would like to use this service, please mark your prescription each time you submit a repeat request.

 Please state clearly where you would like your prescription sent each time you forward your repeat request.